Florida Reverse Mortgage Guide With Types and Requirements

 What Is Required for a Reverse Mortgage?

-There are a number of requirements you must meet in order to qualify for a reverse mortgage.
+There are several requirements you must meet to qualify for a reverse mortgage.

 Property Type